How Fire Retardant Conveyor Belts Can Save You Millions

-Fires are a serious safety concern, destroy product, create the need for expensive equipment repairs, result in expensive downtime, and delays with meeting customer delivery requirements.
+Fires are a serious safety concern, destroy product, create the need for expensive equipment repairs, and result in expensive downtime, and delays in meeting customer delivery requirements.
 Conveyor systems accelerate the risk of fire damage because fire can be conveyed throughout the plant at very high rates of speed.
 It is estimated that the average insurance claim for a conveyor belt related fire exceeds $8 million dollars.

 Unfortunately, environments that leave manufacturing plants vulnerable to fire damage are common and sometimes impossible to avoid.
 Sparks has developed a wide range of fire-retardant or FR conveyor belts that adhere to ASTM D-378 standards to lower your risk.
 When properly tested, these belts self-extinguish in less than one minute and the incandescence cannot last more than an average of three minutes.